Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: The one particle-sector of the Dirac automaton

-In the relativistic regime for $k,m\ll 1$ and $k/m\gg 1$, the $k$-dependent Schr\"odinger equation (\ref{eq:dscvs}) approaches the Dirac equation.
+In the relativistic regime $k,m\ll 1$ and $k/m\gg 1$, the dispersive differential equation \eqref{eq:dscvs} approaches the Dirac equation.
 The leading order and the corrections to the drift and diffusion coefficients introduced by the automaton evolution are

 The leading order in $v$ and $D$ correspond to the Dirac equation.